newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 WHERE customers.status = 'active';
 ```

-### UNION
+##### UNION
-If tables have the same structure (same number of columns, same names and same order of columns) and you want to stack their rows on top of each other (removing duplicates by default), you can use `UNION`.
+If tables have the same structure (same number of columns, same names and the same order of columns) and you want to stack their rows on top of each other (removing duplicates by default), you can use `UNION`.
 ```sql
 SELECT employee_id, name, department
 FROM employees